Jan 17

 People with Acne have found to eat diets with significantly higher Glycaemic load.
 Acne sufferers on low glycaemic diets had reduced inflammation and reduced severity of acne.

-Several studies have evaluated the significance of the glycemic index of various foods and glycemic load in patients with acne, demonstrating individuals with acne who consume diets with a low glycemic load have reduced acne lesions compared with individuals on high glycemic load diet American Journal of Clinical Dermatology
+Several studies have evaluated the significance of the glycemic index of various foods and glycemic load in patients with acne, demonstrating individuals with acne who consume diets with a low glycemic load have reduced acne lesions compared with individuals on high glycemic load diets American Journal of Clinical Dermatology

 3.